ksowah/NETFLIX-CLONE/README.md

 # NETFLIX-CLONE
 This is not the real NETFLIX, its a clone.
-Built with REACT JS, authenticated and deployed with firebase. click [here](https://netflix-6d7b0.web.app) to view the finished page
+Built with REACT JS and authenticated with firebase. click [here](https://netflix-54321.netlify.app) to view the finished page